-Although Ohio’s Governor, John Kasich, signed the state’s medical marijuana program into law on June 8th of 2016, it hasn’t been an easy road for medical patients to receive their medicine.
+Although Ohio’s Governor, John Kasich, signed the state’s medical marijuana program into law on June 8th of 2016, it hasn’t been an easy road for medical consumers to receive their medicine.
 So why is this the case?
 If the program was already signed into law over a year ago, what’s the big hold-up?
 Well, the Ohio Department of Commerce, the Ohio Board of Pharmacy, and the Ohio Medical Board have been sorting out the rules of the medical marijuana law, which has taken much longer than Ohioans expected.
-Read on to find out what Ohio’s medical marijuana program will consist of, and why patients cannot smoke weed as medicine.
+Read on to find out what Ohio’s medical marijuana program will consist of, and why patients cannot smoke their medical cannabis

 Background of Ohio’s Medical Marijuana Program